Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • Stressful conditions;

-• Decrease in the amount of blood that circulates through the body;
+• Reduced amount of blood that circulates throughout the body;

 • Decreased blood supply to the renal ducts;

-• Low levels of potassium or sodium in your blood;
+• Low levels of potassium or sodium in the blood;

 • Low blood pressure.

-Thanks to renin, the body breaks down a protein that is synthesized by the liver, angiotensin of the first degree.
-Subsequently, it is split into a second level, which provokes a contraction of the muscular layer of the arteries.
-As a result of such changes in the body, the level of blood pressure rises, which provokes an acceleration of the release of the hormone aldosterone in the adrenal cortex.
+Thanks to renin, the body breaks down the protein that is synthesized by the liver, angiotensin of the first degree.
+Subsequently, it splits into the second level, which provokes a contraction of the muscular layer of the arteries.
+As a result of such changes in the body, blood pressure levels increase, which provokes an acceleration in the release of the hormone aldosterone in the adrenal cortex.

-In addition, the hormone renin-angiotensin, which doctors call aldosterone-renin, can alter the functioning of the blood system.
-It is also called the ratio of hormones.
+In addition, the hormone renin-angiotensin, doctors call it aldosterone-renin, can change the functioning of the blood system.
+It is also called hormone ratio.

-It works as follows: as soon as the level of blood pressure rises, hormones are released - therefore, it begins to slowly decrease.
-Due to the ongoing biochemical reactions, the blood vessels of the body begin to constrict - thereby the level of blood pressure begins to rise.
+It works as follows: as soon as the blood pressure level increases, hormones are released - therefore, it begins to slowly decrease.
+Due to the biochemical reactions taking place, the body’s blood vessels begin to contract, thereby causing blood pressure levels to rise.

-Special renin-angiotenin hormones are produced in the required amount by the adrenal cortex...
-In this regard, it is fair to note that a low or high concentration of this hubbub can signal the presence of any pathologies in the adrenal cortex or in the kidneys themselves.
+Special renin-angiotin hormones are produced in the required quantities by the adrenal cortex.
+In this regard, it is fair to note that a low or high concentration of this hubbub may signal the presence of any pathologies in the adrenal cortex or in the kidneys themselves.

-In addition, a high or low level indicates an abnormal blood pressure level on an ongoing basis.
-In most cases, doctors send for analysis of the level of renin due to the detection of tumor formations of the adrenal cortex, detection of hypertensive ailments or renal failure.
+Additionally, an elevated or decreased level indicates abnormal blood pressure levels on an ongoing basis.
+In most cases, doctors send for analysis of renin levels due to the detection of tumor formations in the adrenal cortex, detection of hypertensive diseases or renal failure.

 High levels of the hormone renin

-An increased level of renin in human blood is more dangerous than a reduced level - it poses a high risk of serious complications, the appearance of chronic pathologies...
-The appearance of the latter due to a reduced level of renin affects the functioning of internal organs; most of all, due to such a violation, the cardiovascular system suffers, as well as the kidneys.
+An increased level of renin in human blood is more dangerous than a decreased one - it poses a high risk of serious complications and the appearance of chronic pathologies.
+The appearance of the latter, due to a reduced level of renin, affects the functioning of internal organs; the cardiovascular system, as well as the kidneys, suffer the most due to this disorder.

 Hypertension strikes suddenly, it causes irreparable harm when a person does not understand anything.
-The only thing that can be felt in the early stages is a rapid heart rate, tinnitus, dizziness, and headache.
+The only thing that can be felt in the early stages is a rapid pulse, tinnitus, dizziness and headache.

-No one can be surprised by the ever-leaping pressure - life in a metropolis changes.
-In addition, it is influenced by the frequency of drinking alcohol, the level of physical activity, stressful situations.
+No one can be surprised by the constantly fluctuating pressure - life in a metropolis changes.
+In addition, it is affected by the frequency of drinking alcoholic beverages, the level of physical activity, and stressful situations.

 In addition, in a person who suffers from arterial hypertension, an increase in blood pressure due to certain factors leads to death or serious complications.